Hakeme Yazid Said

-Muhammad Hakeme Yazid bin Said (born 8 February 2003) is a Bruneian footballer who plays as a forward for DPMM FC of the Singapore Premier League.
-The youngest brother of international player Shah Razen Said et al., he scored on his professional league debut in 2019 at the age of 16.
+Muhammad Hakeme Yazid bin Said (born 8 February 2003) is a Bruneian footballer who plays as a forward for DPMM FC of the Malaysia Super League.
+The youngest brother of Shah Razen Said, he scored on his professional league debut in 2019 at the age of 16.

 Club career

+DPMM

-Once a student of Rimba II Secondary School, Hakeme followed his brothers' footsteps (eight of them) in getting into football from the age of 13, turning out for Tabuan A in national youth tournaments.
-Hakeme's team became youth league champions and cup winners in 2017.
+Once a student of Rimba II Secondary School, Hakeme followed his brothers' footsteps (eight of them) into football from the age of 13, playing for Tabuan A in youth tournaments around Brunei.
+His side went on to achieve the double in 2017, becoming league champions and cup winners.
 They were then invited to participate in the 2017–18 Brunei FA Cup where they managed to reach the quarterfinals, faring better than their two senior teams.

-At the start of 2019, Hakeme signed a contract to play for DPMM FC in the 2018-19 Brunei Premier League, returning to the local scene after an absence of 14 years.
-He scored the professional youth team's first goal in the 30th minute against Rimba Star FC on 8 January in a 4–0 victory.
-After 7 games, Hakeme scored nine goals to win the league's golden boot.
-DPMM also became champions of the league.
-He also managed to score a hat-trick against Rainbow FC in the qualifying round of the 2018–19 Brunei FA Cup on 27 January.
+At the start of 2019, Hakeme signed a contract to play for DPMM in the 2018–19 Brunei Premier League, and scored the first goal of the season for his side in a 4–0 victory against Rimba Star on 8 January.
+In the subsequent matches, he scored two consecutive hat-tricks, with his second against Rainbow FC in the qualifying round of the 2018–19 Brunei FA Cup following their league win against Panchor Murai.
+Following the win, Hakeme went on to score 8 goals in his next 6 league appearances, being awarded the Golden Boot, as DPMM became league champions.

-The head coach of DPMM's first team, Adrian Pennock, kept an eye on Hakeme and promoted him to the first team in the second half of the 2019 Singapore Premier League season, perhaps conveniently after the acquisition of a returning Adi Said from his spell at UiTM FC.
-An injury to striker Andrey Varankow enabled Pennock to give the youngster his first-team debut against Geylang International on 2 August, withdrawing Adi to the bench after a rusty performance against Home United the week before.
+The head coach of DPMM's first team at the time, Adrian Pennock, kept an eye on Hakeme and promoted him to the first team in the second half of the 2019 Singapore Premier League season.
+An injury to striker Andrey Varankow enabled Pennock to give the youngster his first-team debut against Geylang International on 2 August, withdrawing Adi to the bench after a poor performance against Home United the week before.
 At the start of the second half, Hakeme stole the ball deep in the Eagles' back line and broke the deadlock with a debut goal, which at 16 years and 175 days of age was only a day longer than Hariss Harun's youngest goalscorer record for the Singapore leagues.
 The goal helped DPMM to emerge as 3–0 victors at the Hassanal Bolkiah National Stadium.

-In the 2021 season DPMM competed domestically with their first team.
-Hakeme came on as a substitute in DPMM's first match of the season, scoring a goal in a 16–1 demolition of BAKES FC.
+Following the suspension of the Singapore Premier League in the 2021 season, DPMM competed domestically in their return to the Brunei Premier League with their first team.
+Hakeme came on as a substitute in the opening match of the season, scoring a goal in a 16–1 demolition of BAKES FC.